oceanprotocol/ocean.py/READMEs/dispenser-flow.md

 SPDX-License-Identifier: Apache-2.0
 -->

-# Quickstart: Dispenser Flow
+# Quickstart: Faucet to dispense free datatokens

-This quickstart describes the dispenser flow, a "faucet" to give out free datatokens.
+This quickstart describes how to create a faucet to dispense free datatokens.

 It focuses on Alice's experience as a publisher.